• Skip to primary navigation

 Ingredients

-• 2 cups avocado oil (or sub with any neutral tasting oil)
+• 2 cups vegetable oil or any neutral oil

 Potato Mixture